sushil1024/Bulk-Email-from-CSV/README.md

    python -m venv venv
 9. And then:
    venv\Scripts\activate
-10. You're now in your virtual environment.
+10. You've now activated your virtual environment.
 Now, install the python libraries mentioned in the description.
     Eg:
     pip install pyinstaller

 # Generate .EXE
-1. Save the .py file after making desirable changes(don't forget to add '\n' in the content if required to jump to next line.).
+1. Save the .py file after making desirable changes(don't forget to add '\n' in the content if required to jump to next line.
 2. Create a virtual environment and install 'Pyinstaller' python library in it.
 3. Open cmd and activate your virtual environment where you installed Pyinstaller.
-4. Put the following command in CMD:
+5. Put the following command in CMD:
 ```
 Pyinstaller --console --onefile runme.py
 ```